jg-digital-media/jgdm_personal_dashboard_dom/README.md

 `19-11-2025` - Implemented the Live Clock feature.
 As far as I can tell, it's only working as far as GMT is concerned, which is local to the United Kingdom.
 I am noting for the future to extend this, if possible to all other time zones.

 + ### v2
 `21-11-2025` - Implemented the random quote feature.
 At the moment, this loads a new quote on each page load.
 The second, major feature is the a personalisation feature.
 Users can input their own name and persist this across multiple visits using localStorage.

+The next step is to handle the toggling of the main section into view with the sticky footer bar.

 On page load: Updates salutation and loads saved name When user types name: Name is stored in the input